wp-plugins/coolclock/readme.txt

 == Description ==

 This plugin integrates [CoolClock - The Javascript Analog Clock](http://randomibis.com/coolclock/) into your WordPress site.
-Currently you can add it as a Widget to your sidebar.
-A shortcode to insert a clock into your posts and pages and a PHP function to your custom theme is planned for the next release.
+You can add it as a **widget** to your sidebar or insert it into your posts and pages with a **shortcode**.
+See [the FAQ's](http://wordpress.org/extend/plugins/coolclock/faq/) for available shortcode parameters and how to build the clock into your theme.

 = Features =

+- Can be added via a widget, shortcode or theme function
 - No flash means compatible with pads and most other mobile devices
 - 21 different skins to choose from
 - Custom skin option to create your own skin style